 At some point, unknown to anyone at the time, the stock makes its final high price.
 The stock moves lower, and then higher again, but this time, it does something it hasn’t done in years – – it fails to get past its former high.
 It’s not like a panic is taking place – far from it, because the stock is still near the highest price it has ever achieved – but it has stopped short of pushing any higher, establishing its first lower high.
 A trend change has taken place.

 Now as the stock resumes its oscillations downward and upward, the dips get deeper, the lifts don’t get quite as high, and the pace of the decline starts to pick up.
 By this point, a chartist could see that the top is taking on a rounded shape.
-If he can determine a price that seems to represent support, he might take note of it, because that is going to be the “break point” that makes when the stock is in dangerous of falling hard.
+If he can determine a price that seems to represent support, he might take note of it, because that is going to be the “break point” at which the stock is in danger of falling hard.
 In this case, let us suppose the support level is at $40.

 One evening, the company makes its regular quarterly earnings announcement, and it’s a little short of expectations.
 When the regular trading opens the next morning, the stock opens at $39.50 and spends the day falling, closing finally at $38.73.
 Owners are increasingly worried that a sea-change has taken place with their former high-flier, and selling intensifies, along with volume.